10 Best Free Fonts for Pinterest (That Stay Crisp in Pins)

 5. Pacifico

-• Vibe: Retro surf script (1950 s).
+• Vibe: Retro surf script (1950s).

 6. Archivo Black

-• Vibe: Industrial sans with slightly rounded edges.
+• Vibe: Industrial sans with soft corners.

 7. Dosis

-• Vibe: Soft, rounded sans.
+• Vibe: Soft, friendly rounded sans.

 8. Raleway Dots

-• Vibe: Fun, dotted variant of Raleway.
+• Vibe: Playful dotted variant of Raleway.

-• Best for: Accent words—use sparingly for emphasis (e.g., “FREE”).
+• Best for: Accent words used sparingly (e.g., “FREE”).

 9. Fredoka One